jrbromberg/bank-emails-to-spreadsheet/README.md

 Create a new project.
 Name it whatever you like.

-Create four files with the below names and make sure to KEEP THIS ORDER, order matters.
+Create four files with the below names.
+Make sure to KEEP `_1stFile_Config` AS THE FIRST FILE.
-- `File1_Config`
+- `_1stFile_Config`
-- `File2_App`
+- `App`
-- `File3_TestData`
+- `Test`
-- `File4_Test`
+- `TestData`

-Replace the content of each file with the content from the corresponding files in this repo.
+Replace the content of each file with the content from the files in the AppsScript folder in this repo.

 Update the code at the top of the `File1_Config` file.
 Enter your spreadsheet IDs and error email addresses.
 Google spreadsheet IDs can be found in their URL.
 I like to have production alert emails sent to my personal email and test alert emails sent to the host email.